 - Many of these immigrants likely have a right of descent ancestry privilege in other countries.
 Estimates range from 25-40+% of Americans may have an ancestry immigration privilege entitling them to dual citizenship in another country.
 Which is staggering.

 I have an upcoming post on “heritage Americans” which is term used to describe persons who trace much or most of their ancestry back to the founding of the U.S. – predominantly white, English/Scottish, and Protestant backgrounds.
-This group today makes up 15-25% of the population is gradually shrinking due to the low fertility rates and the high inbound immigration rate into the U.S. “heritage Americans” are either a minority group or soon will be.
+This group today makes up 15-25% of the population and is gradually shrinking due to low fertility rates and high inbound immigration rate into the U.S. “heritage Americans” are either a minority group or soon will be.